-The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran.
+The vulnerability as specified in ISO/IEC 24772-1:2024 6.13 is applicable to Fortran.
 For a pointer whose association status is defined, the Fortran intrinsic procedure associated determines whether a pointer

 has a valid target, i.e. is not NULL, or